pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+##### Day 1277 Groovy or Python

+Today I need to start a process to ingest a database with some data.
+I am learning about IBM Cloud and Microservice I want to practice the Event-Sourcing Pattern with Java and SpringBoot, but I have some problems with creating the scripts to fill the database, the idea is to take the data from a CSV and next fill the database with this data, well tomorrow I continue this process but using Python.

 ##### Day 1275-76 Microservices

 I need to focus on learning two things at the moment: English and Microservices.